PetroleumCyberneticsGroup/FieldOpt-Research-Open/README.md

 for efficient prototyping and testing of optimization methodologies for problems involving large-scale numerical simulations.

+The FieldOpt framework serves as a multi-disciplinary knowledge repository of optimization and petroleum domain expertise.
+Technology development is based on efficient knowledge retention and integration of project work and synergy through mining of implemented iterative procedures and domain parametrizations.
+FieldOpt facilitates research and innovation through up-scaling of prototype methodology to realistic cases, coupling, integration and hybridization of optimization methodology and problem solutions, and cross-application of existing methods to new domains.

 [//]: # (
 Open-source software framework for efficient prototyping of optimization methodologies for complex and large-scale systems